 It’s not your job to justify yourself to haters.
-Do not make it your soul mission to correct the skeptic, justify your work to someone who blatantly disrespected you or write an entire blog post directed at the one horrible person who emailed you at 2:03 am.
+Do not make it your sole mission to correct the skeptic, justify your work to someone who blatantly disrespected you or write an entire blog post directed at the one horrible person who emailed you at 2:03 am.
 Do not spend the time.
 Do.
 Not.
 Do it.
-Focusing on the people who not only hate on you, but likely hate on others, will just bring you down.
-You time is better spent replying to and spending your energy on the 98% of people who think you’re amazing for being so brave.
-You are not required to turn ANYONE into a believer - it’s everyone’s own job to decide what they believe and seek out the experiences they need to accept new viewpoints.
+Focusing on the people who not only hate you but likely hate others, will just bring you down.
+Your time is better spent replying to and spending your energy on the 98% of people who think you’re amazing for being so brave.
+You are not required to turn anyone into a believer - it’s everyone’s own job to decide what they believe and seek out the experiences they need to accept new viewpoints.

 Try not to work yourself up about what is and what is not happening.
 Developing your abilities is a magical journey and I’ll be honest - it doesn’t always make sense.
+I've written an eGuide, The Medium's Toolkit, to help navigate others through it and help you get your bearings on it.
 You won’t always ‘get’ what those colors mean and you won’t totally understand what on Earth happened in that last reading.
 Just ride the wave.
 Lookup symbolism when you feel like it, but try not to nit-pick it apart.
 Take it in, accept what’s happening and generally, sooner, rather than later, it will all make sense.

 If you practice hard enough, your abilities will develop naturally on their own.
-Malcom Gladwell says in his book Outliers: The Story of Success that there is one thing that separates the Pros from those who are just average - thousands of hours of practice.
+Malcolm Gladwell says in his book Outliers: The Story of Success (Amazon Link) that there is one thing that separates the Pros from those who are just average - thousands of hours of practice.
 Same is true for mediums.
 The best mediums I know are obsessive about always developing and learning and if you want to be the best, get on that train!
 Just like if you go to the gym every day and use the machines, you will get stronger, your muscles will have more definition and you’ll get noticeably more flexible.
-Joining a class can help you stay on track and engaged as can working with a personal trainer.
-Neither of these things are necessary, though, but they are fun and helpful.

 Stop comparing yourself to other mediums.
 Slow down.
 Stop.
 Don’t go to that other medium’s website and become overwhelmed with all the work you need to do on your own site.
 Your journey is your journey.
 You have a different client base, you are serving a different audience and your message is entirely unique.
 Not only that - we all have different abilities and ways information comes to us.
 Not getting names?
-Cool down!
-That’s more a Clairaudient thing.
-Embrace the fact you’re seeing Clairvoyant images, yo.
+Cool down, that’s more a Clairaudient thing.
+Embrace the fact you’re seeing clairvoyant images.
 Not everyone experiences that.
 And it’s special, too.

 The last thing we need is more negative stereotypes.
-As a medium, you’re an ambassador of the ‘brand’ of Spirit and the spokesperson for all mediums - so please, KIP!!
+As a medium, you’re an ambassador of the ‘brand’ of Spirit and the spokesperson for all mediums - so please, keep it positive.